-Scholarships are special awards provided to students based on a complete list of criteria like merit, financial position, presentation, membership, residential status, etc. While applying for a scholarship, students have to signify the minutest details.
-Sometimes, along with educational documents, candidates must submit a personal narrative, subjective essay, and letter of recommendation.
+Scholarships are special awards to students based on a complete list of criteria like merit, financial position, presentation, membership, residential status, etc. While applying for a scholarship, students have to signify the minutest details.

 If a letter of recommendation from a guidance counselor accompanies your scholarship application, it holds more preference over applications without such recommendations.
 Such letters can often make the difference between who gets awarded and who gets left out.

 If you're planning to apply for a scholarship sometime soon, you might want to ask your counselor at school to write such a letter.
 And if you're unsure of how to go about it, this article is here to help.
 Here, we will delve deeper into the tips and tricks to develop compelling letters of recommendation targeted to achieve college scholarships.

 Let's get started.

 Few colleges and universities specifically ask for a letter of recommendation to be accompanied by the college scholarship application.
 And although others may not, it is always advisable to attach at least one such letter in your application.
 Providing the letter might be the fastest way for your application to land up in the approval pile.

 Usually, teachers, professors, counselors, lawyers, employers, colleagues, clients, or other significant people in the student's life, write a recommendation letter.
 The letter can create a high impact on winning a scholarship.
 Thus, the person who writes such a letter must invest a lot of time and effort into creating it.

 The letter often proves to be a testament to the student's achievements.
 Many times, it serves to be a reflection of the student as a multi-dimensional personality.

 It also aids as a complement and describes who the student is and why he/she deserves the award.
 So the ideal motive of a recommendation letter is to vouch for the student's aptitude, attitude, achievements, goals, and skills.